IT - Master of Science (MSc) in Business Administration and Information Systems

 Content and structure

-4. The below table lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
-The course descriptions are available in the online course catalouge.
-Direct links are inserted i the below table.
+4. The table below lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
+The course descriptions are available in the online course catalogue.
+Direct links are inserted in the table.

 Module and semester

-(3) The program is structured in four modules and four semesters:
+(2) The program consists of four modules and four semesters:

 - The first module is dedicated as a shared module with four mandatory courses.